januschung/math-worksheet-generator/README.md

 ## TODO
 1. Add date/name/score section to the front page
-2. Add support for division in long division format

 ## Special Thanks
 My long time friend San for the inspiration of this project and lovely sons Tim and Hin.
 Thanks [thedanimal](https://github.com/thedanimal) for reviewing this README and adding new features.